atsign-foundation/docs.atsign.com/content/docs/reference/notification.md

 ### Notification

 Notification enables developers to **notify** another atSign of some data event.
 It is used to **notify** another atSign that data from your secondary server was modified (updated or deleted).
-Some example notifications include: the key's value updated, the key was deleted, the key's metadata changed, and more.
+Some example notifications include: the key's value is updated, the key is deleted, the key's metadata changed, and more.

-The atPlatform takes care of all of the heavy lifting with encryption, verb building, transmission, etc,.
+The atPlatform takes care of all of the heavy lifting with encryption, verb building, transmission, etc.

 Read more [here](https://blog.atsign.dev/part-1-the-notify-verb-cko97bv8f00l5gws13umb0nvz).

 ### Monitor
 Monitor uses notifications.

-Monitor is used to receive notifications from the other secondary server.
+The monitor is used to receive notifications from the other secondary server.

 Read more {{< a href="https://github.com/atsign-foundation/at_client_sdk/blob/trunk/at_client/lib/src/manager/monitor.dart" target="_blank" rel="canonical" >}}here{{</ a >}}.